How the Party Wall Act Affects Your Building Work

 Typically, under the Party Wall etc. Act 1996, the building owner who wants to conduct such work has to give notification inadequate time (in writing) to the adjoining owners of the work that has been proposed.
 Adjoining owners can either be occupiers or owners of adjacent commercial and industrial buildings or land.

 If you are sharing a party fence wall, party wall or a party structure with someone else, the provisions of the Act may govern you.
-Party walls is a dividing partition that is between two adjoining buildings shared by the owners of each business or residence as per best Madison realtor.
+Party walls is a dividing partition that is between two adjoining buildings shared by the owners of each business or residence.
 Floors that are between flats are also party structures.
 The boundary walls can also be party fence walls.

 Examples of work that are governed by the act include extensions, loft conversions, structural work on the party walls like chimney breast removal, excavation close to another structure or building to a depth exceeding that of the foundation of your neighbour and modification to masonry party garden walls.